laithsakka/Grafter/README.md

 # Usage
-This part considers that the user is using TreeFuser2.
+This part considers that the user is using TreeFuser2. you can run tree-fuser simply as tree-fuser file.cpp --

+TreeFuser will look for sequqnce of traversals that traverse the same structure and try to fuse them, It will update the files, make sure to operate on a copy of the files or create a backup.

 ## Language
 TreeFuser operates on code written in subset of C++ language, the code can coexists with other general C++ code without problems.